 Each tour has its own specific meeting spot indicated on the tour page, so please navigate the page for the tour you signed up for to find the address.
 After the tour payment is accepted, the customer will receive an automatic email confirmation with the meeting point, a maps link, and other helpful pre-tour information.
-Our tours are conducted in the Centro Histórico, Roma, Condesa and Cuauhtémoc neighborhoods.
+Our tours are conducted in the Centro Histórico, Roma, Condesa, Cuauhtemoc, Narvarte, Xochimilco, and Milpa Alta.

 We prefer at least one week’s notice, but we realize this isn’t always possible when you’re traveling.
-We’ll try to accommodate your request no matter what — however, if you’re requesting a tour for the next day, it’s best to call us at (877) 887-0220.
+We’ll try to accommodate your request no matter what — however, if you’re requesting a tour for the next day, it’s best to call us at 52 1 55 35 04 21 35.
 Payment is due in full at the time of booking.
 Please read our cancellation and refund policy for information on cancelling your tour.

 We do not accept cash payments for tours at this time.